 Grab one of those many many reusable totes you have shoved in a closet and turn it into your shoe bag.
 Instead of keeping your work shoes in a drawer in your office desk, keep them in this tote.
 And since you're not going into the office as often, create a capsule wardrobe of looks that all work with that one pair of shoes so you can just keep them in your laptop bag ready to go.

-For example, in the discussion, these boots from Naturalizer were mentioned (also available at DSW and Zappos for less).
-I own these boots, I love these boots, but I don't want to walk more than a couple of blocks in mild weather in these boots.
-But they are good work boots.
-They work with midi skirts, with straight pants, with wide-leg cropped pants, with wide-leg full-length pants, with joggers, and depending on your personal style and shape, can even work with a shorter narrower skirt.
+For example, in the discussion, the Naturalizer boots I'm wearing in this post were mentioned.
+I love these boots, but I don't want to walk more than a couple of blocks in mild weather in these boots.
+But they are good work boots as they are so versatile and look great with a range of skirt and pant lengths and silhouettes.